MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-SQL-Server-with-DPM.md

     -   DPM will honor the backup policy for availability groups that is set in SQL Server based on the backup preferences, as follows:

-        -   Prefer secondary—Backups should occur on a secondary replica except when the primary replica is the only replica online.
+        -   Prefer secondary-Backups should occur on a secondary replica except when the primary replica is the only replica online.
 If there are multiple secondary replicas available then the node with the highest backup priority will be selected for backup.
 In the case that only primary replica is available then backup should occur on the primary replica.

-        -   Secondary only—Backup shouldn't be performed on the primary replica.
+        -   Secondary only-Backup shouldn't be performed on the primary replica.
 If the primary replica is the only one online, the backup shouldn't occur.

-        -   Primary—Backups should always occur on the primary replica.
+        -   Primary-Backups should always occur on the primary replica.

-        -   Any Replica—Backups can happen on any of the availability replicas in the availability group.
+        -   Any Replica-Backups can happen on any of the availability replicas in the availability group.
 The node to be backed up from will be based on the backup priorities for each of the nodes.

     -   Note the following: